JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/tcrex.md

 ### (e) - (f) Global CE representation

 Based on the prototypes and their corresponding rule assignments, we fit a CART classification tree with restricted feature thresholds.
-Specificically, features thresholds are restricted to the partition bounds induced by the set of maximal-valid rules as in Bewley et al. (2024).
+Specificically, features thresholds are restricted to the partition bounds induced by the set of maximal-valid rules as in Bewley, I. Amoukou, et al. (2024).
 The figure below shows the resulting global CE representation (i.e. the metarules).

 ``` julia
 bounds = DTExt.partition_bounds(R_max)